-The politically powerful in Nevada ignored, mocked and attacked the few people who urged caution before giving $335 million in tax breaks to start-up automaker Faraday Future.
+The politically powerful in Nevada ignored, mocked and attacked the few people who urged caution before giving $335 million in tax breaks and infrastructure upgrades to start-up automaker Faraday Future.

 We learned Monday that the few were right all along.
 Just 19 months after the December 2015 special session in which the Legislature approved those giveaways, Faraday announced it is not building a factory in North Las Vegas after all.

 I was among the skeptical.
 In my previous job with the Nevada Policy Research Institute, I testified against the Faraday giveaways.

 Here are five things Nevada should learn from the Faraday fiasco.